-To improve public transportation safety to the highest practicable level in the State of Arkansas and comply with FTA requirements, ARDOT developed individual Public Transit Agency Safety Plans (PTASP) for Ozark Transit Authority (ORT) and University of Arkansas Razorback Transit (Razorback Transit) in collaboration with NWARPC, the MPO for the region, and both transit agencies.
-The ORT PTASP was adopted on June 25, 2020, and the Razorback Transit PTSAP was adopted on June 29, 2020.
+Public Transportation Agency Safety Plans (PTASP) have been prepared for the area and adopted by area transit providers, in coordination with ARDOT and NWARPC.
+The Ozark Transit Authority (ORT) PTASP was adopted on June 25, 2020, and the University of Arkansas Razorback Transit (Razorback Transit) PTASP was adopted on June 29, 2020.
 ARDOT certified on July 20, 2020 that both transit agencies' plans are in full compliance with 49 CFR Part 673.